bokeh/bokeh/sphinx/source/docs/dev_guide/creating_issues.rst

 in a newer version of Bokeh.
 Update Bokeh to the most recent stable version available with `conda`_ or `pip`_ and try to reproduce the issue.

+You can format any text you enter when filing an issue.
+To learn more about your formatting options, see `Writing on GitHub`_ in the `GitHub documentation`.

 .. _devguide_issues_kinds:

 Kinds of issues